 Treats To Use When Feeding a Raw Diet

-That’s it, your dog has switched to raw dog food featuring a raw, real food diet.
+That’s it, your dog has switched to a raw, real food diet.
 You’ve done it.
 Delicious moisture-rich meats, fresh whole foods and only the finest supplements your money can buy go into that bowl.
-Yet.
-You have a whole tub full of mini Bonios left….
-Surely, they cannot be fed now?
-Is there a difference between natural treats and processed treats?
+Yet, you have a whole tub full of mini Bonios left… You ask yourself, is there really a difference between natural treats and processed treats?

 What treats, how many and when?